High Hopes Foundation’s Frequently Asked Questions

 Q: Does High Hopes have any paid employees?

-A: No, High Hopes Foundation is a completely volunteer-run organization.
+A: With the exception of one paid employee, the High Hopes Foundation is a completely volunteer-run organization.
 From the Executive Committee and General Board Members to administrative staff and more – they selflessly offer their time and skills to ensure High Hopes remains a positive influence in the community.

 Q: How can I help High Hopes?